Spjagrit/MULTIPLE_LINEAR_REGRESSION/README.md

 # MULTIPLE_LINEAR_REGRESSION
- In this we will use scikit-learn library to implement Multiple linear regression.
-We again use the Carbon dioxide emission dataset to build a model, Evaluate the model, and finally use model to predict unknown value.
+ In this I used scikit-learn library to implement Multiple linear regression.
+I again used the Carbon dioxide emission dataset to build a model, Evaluated the model, and finally used model to predict unknown value.